SpicyMKL: A dual augmented-Lagrangian method for MKL

 where

-We exchange the order of minimization and maximization as before and remove $\alpha,b,\xi,\zeta$, and $u_m$ by explicitly minimizing or maximizing over them (see also Appendix~\ref{sec:derivation}).
+We exchange the order of minimization and maximization as before and remove $\alpha,b,\xi,\zeta$, and $u_m$ by explicitly minimizing or maximizing over them (see also~\Secref{sec:dal-prox}).
 Finally we obtain the following update equations.